om-sonwal/morse_code_generator/README.md

 🚀 Key Features:

 Multi-Tap Typing: Input text using a 4x4 keypad similar to old mobile phones (e.g., tap '2' twice for 'B').

 Audio Transmission: Generates precise Morse Code audio signals via an active buzzer.

 Visual Feedback: Displays both the current character and the message status on a 16x2 LCD.

 Pin Efficient: Utilizes the PCF8574 I2C I/O Expander to drive the LCD, saving valuable GPIO pins.

 Simulation Optimized: The code is calibrated for 12MHz operation to ensure smooth simulation in Proteus without CPU overload.

 🔌 Hardware Connections:
-1. I2C Display Interface
+1. I2C Display Interface-

 LPC P0.2: Connect to SCL (PCF8574 Pin 15).
 Must include a 4.7kΩ pull-up resistor to VCC.

 LPC P0.3: Connect to SDA (PCF8574 Pin 14).
 Must include a 4.7kΩ pull-up resistor to VCC.

 Address Pins: Connect A0, A1, and A2 to GND (Sets address to 0x40).

-2. Audio Output
+2. Audio Output-

 LPC P0.10: Connects to the Base of a BC547 Transistor via a 10kΩ resistor.

 Transistor: The Collector connects to the Buzzer Negative (-).
 The Emitter connects to Ground.

 Buzzer: The Positive (+) terminal connects to VCC.

-3. Keypad Matrix (4x4)
+3. Keypad Matrix (4x4)-

 Rows (Outputs): Connect LPC P1.16 through P1.19 to Keypad Rows A, B, C, D.

 Columns (Inputs): Connect LPC P1.20 through P1.23 to Keypad Columns 1, 2, 3, 4.

 ⚠️ Important: You must connect a 10kΩ Pull-Down Resistor from each Column pin to Ground.